-- Reduce writes to solid state drives by placing TEMP files, the web browser cache or the pagefile on a RAM disk
+- Reduce writes to solid state drives by placing TEMP files or the web browser cache on a RAM disk

 To make these speed improvements, see the instructions for each of the listed uses here: How to Make Your PC 50 Times Faster with RamDisk Plus

 *Moving the pagefile to the RAM disk from a Solid State Drive (SSD) is not supported.